neblic/platform/cmd/kafka-sampler/README.md

 <!--learn-start-->
 <!-- ### Kafka -->
-Neblic provides a standalone service called `kafka-sampler` capable of automatically monitoring your `Apache Kafka` topics and creating `Samplers` that will allow you to inspect all data that flows through them.
+Neblic provides a standalone service called `kafka-sampler` capable of automatically monitoring your *Apache Kafka* topics and creating *Samplers* that will allow you to inspect all data that flows through them.

 #### Supported encodings

 | Encoding          | Description                                                                                        |
 |-------------------|----------------------------------------------------------------------------------------------------|
 | JSON              | A string containing a JSON object.                                                                 |

+#### Instrumentation overhead (advanced)

+The `kafka-sampler` service is based on the `Go` *Sampler*.
+Check its [overhead analysis](https://docs.neblic.com/latest/learn/samplers/#instrumentation-overhead-advanced) for details.

 <!--learn-end-->

 <!--how-to-start-->